aamir-ansari-44/Delhivery_data_analysis/README.md

 4.
 There is a significant difference between segment_osrm_time_sum and osrm_time which shows that the ML model’s prediction is statistically significantly wrong.
 5.
-The top 5 states are : maharashtra, karnataka, haryana, tamil nadu, telangana
+The top 5 states are : **Maharashtra, Karnataka, Haryana, Tamil Nadu, Telangana**
 6.
-The top 5 cities are : bengaluru, mumbai, gurgaon, delhi, hyderabad
+The top 5 cities are : **Bengaluru, Mumbai, Gurgaon, Delhi, Hyderabad**
 7.
-The day on which most orders are generated is a Wednesday.
+The day on which most orders are generated is a **Wednesday**.

 **Recomendations**
 •